-Housing Condition: Evaluation of latest house inspection report or assessment report describing the health and condition of building.
-The report must be not be older than six months from the date of RFP.
+Facility Condition (Submittal Form C): Evaluation of latest facility inspection report or assessment report describing the health and condition of building.
+The report must be no older than one year from the date of RFP.
+Evaluation of the security offered at the site.

 10 Points Maximum